 Goals: Work toward being able to exercise vigorously for at least 30 minutes, and reach at least an average level of cardio fitness for your age.
 For a general guide to progress to this level of fitness, see my free exercise program and workout plans.

 Goal: Aim for average strength or greater for your age group.
 Find out how you measure up with the fitness tests below.

 Pain is common but it is not normal.
-Do you overlook pain in your own definition of physical fitness?
 How much does pain affect your work day, hobbies, family time and restfulness?